Did You Know?

 Icon of a chart rising

-percent of Veterans that positively move into independent, permanent housing from Emergency & Transitional Shelter
+of Veterans positively move into independent, permanent housing from Emergency & Transitional Shelter

-number of bed nights of care provided to literally homeless Veterans and their family members
+shelter bed nights provided to Veterans and family members experiencing homelessness

 Icon of Welcome Home logo